khanali21/khanali21.github.io/_posts/2017-01-07-vagrant-docker-jenkins-local-pipeline.md

 2. All the necessary developer’s tools inside the docker container called dev-container, which could be managed by the team lead.

+3. Local Docker host and docker-compose running inside the VM, with the local docker registry connectivity to access the available docker images.

+The developer is up and running in just few minutes and even contributing to the code right away.